-This is the percent of residents that were administered the pneumonia and flu vaccines.
+This indicates the percent of residents who were given the flu and pneumonia vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This indicates the percentage of patients who required more assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could indicate erosion of a patient's health.
+This is the percent of residents that needed more assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's may be a sign of the erosion of a resident's well-being.